What’s your Plan B?

 - Set a time to contact these people and ask whether they would be willing to be on your support team if the need arises.

 - Consider how you might provide similar support to these same people or others in your circle as the need arises.

-- Live Smart After 50!
+- Check out Live Smart After 50!
 The Experts Guide to Life Planning for Uncertain Times, Chapter “Without Delay”, Anticipating Caregiving Challenges